Geometry of fully augmented links in doubled 3-manifolds: Lower bounds on volume

 \begin{corollary} Suppose $\Sigma$ is a surface of genus $g$, and $M=\Sigma\times[-1,0]$, with $\calD(M)$ doubled along the boundary component $\Sigma\times\{0\}$, so that a fully augmented link $L$ in $\calD(M)$ is a \emph{virtual} fully augmented link.
 If such a link is hyperbolic, its volume satisfies

 \end{corollary}

 \begin{proof} The Euler characteristic of $M=\Sigma\times[-1,0]$ is $2g-2$. \end{proof}

-The links of \refcor{LowerBoundVirtual} are also called \emph{virtual fully augmented links}.
-Note Adams~\emph{et~al} also obtain lower volume bounds on classes of such links in~\cite{adamsetal:2021Generalized}.
+Note Adams~\emph{et~al} also obtain lower volume bounds on classes of virtual fully augmented links in~\cite{adamsetal:2021Generalized}.
 The bounds of \refcor{LowerBoundVirtual} agree when $\Sigma$ is a torus, and are stronger when $\Sigma$ has higher genus.